Duet3D/wiki-content/User_manual/RepRapFirmware/Third_order_motion.md

 The acceleration time parameter is common to all axes and extruders, therefore maximum jerk (i.e. rate of change of acceleration) cannot be set individually for each axis or exruder.
 It is available in the object model field `move.accelerationTime`.

 Object model field `move.usingSCurve` indicates whether or not third order motion control is in use.

+## Input shaping and pressure advance
+Input shaping and pressure advance can be configured and used as normal when using third-order motion control.